 With Extra Innings you get every out-of-market game.
 This is perfect for the displaced fan because you can follow your team all around the country and watch the home team broadcast, complete with commercials that will make you wish you were back in the old neighborhood.

-With an AT&T phone you can stream DIRECTV content without affecting your data cap.
+With an AT&T unlimited plan you can stream DIRECTV content without affecting your data cap.
+Just use the free DIRECTV app for over 100 live channels.
 All the video you want, all day and all night, from anywhere in the US.
-(This doesn’t apply to MLB.TV which does apply to your data plan.)
-Use the MLB At Bat app on your mobile device or the MLB.TV app on, well, basically any other device including PCs, Macs, smart TVs, streaming boxes, the list goes on and on.
+For baseball, use the MLB At Bat app on your mobile device or the MLB.TV app on, well, basically any other device including PCs, Macs, smart TVs, streaming boxes, the list goes on and on.
 It’s practically impossible to find a device that doesn’t support MLB.TV.

 And a little of what you won’t like

 It’s only fair to point out that this package doesn’t exempt you from blackout rules.
 Those rules don’t make sense today, but they still exist.
 Generally a local game will be blacked out anywhere that “they think” is your local market.
 In some cases it’s a bit ridiculous — Las Vegans, I know you don’t think of yourselves as being in the same market as Southern California but the league thinks you are.

 The MLB.TV package carries the same blackout rules unfortunately.
 I’m not going to say you can’t fool it with a VPN, I’m just saying that you probably shouldn’t, if you are one of those people who likes to live within the law.

 Also, in past years, you haven’t been able to activate MLB.TV during the free preview period unless you actually bought Extra Innings.
 Kind of a bummer but it’s pretty clear why they did that.